dss-extensions/dss_capi/README.md

 If you are looking for the bindings to other languages:

 - [DSS Python](http://github.com/dss-extensions/dss_python/) is a multi-platform Python module (Windows, Linux, MacOS) very compatible with the original COM DLL.
 See also [OpenDSSDirect.py](http://github.com/dss-extensions/OpenDSSDirect.py/) if you don't need COM compatibility, or just would like to check its extra funcionalities (you can mix DSS Python and OpenDSSDirect.py).
-- [OpenDSSDirect.jl](http://github.com/dss-extensions/OpenDSSDirect.jl/) is a Julia module, created by Tom Short (@tshort), that recently was migrated to use DSS C-API instead of the DDLL.
+- [OpenDSSDirect.jl](http://github.com/dss-extensions/OpenDSSDirect.jl/) is a Julia module, created by Tom Short (@tshort), recently migrated with the help of Dheepak Krishnamurthy (@kdheepak) to DSS C-API instead of the DDLL.
 - [DSS Sharp](http://github.com/dss-extensions/dss_sharp/) is available for .NET/C#, also mimics the COM classes, but Windows-only at the moment.
 Soon it will be possible to use it via COM too.
 - [DSS MATLAB](http://github.com/dss-extensions/dss_sharp/) presents multi-platform integration (Windows, Linux, MacOS) with DSS C-API and is also very compatible bastante with the COM classes.